gavagai-corp/morphological_expander/README.md

 Runs with Python3 from the command line.
 Takes two arguments, the word to be re-inflected and the corresponding language code (ISO 639).
 If no code is provided, Swedish (sv) is taken as the default.

 The functionality can also be used in an interactive python session, by importing the library in the normal way.
+There are some issues with supplying non ascii characters through a bash shell.

 ### Example